nkdAgility/azure-devops-migration-tools/docs/configuration.md

 To create your config file just type `vstssyncmigrator init` in the directory that you unziped the tools and a minimal `VstsBulkEditor.json` configuration file will be created.
 Modify this as you need.

+Note that the generated file show all the possible options, you configuration file will probably only need a subset of those shown.

 ## Global configuration
 The global configuration created by the `init` command look like this: